How To Do an RV Walkaround

 This may seem crazy, but it happens.
 Awnings are not rigid structures.
 Running into objects when your awning isn’t 100% retracted will result in costly damage to your RV’s exterior and, of course, the awning itself.
 Make sure you’re awning is in its locked position.
 Even if the awning is slightly out of the lock, the vibration of the road can damage the awning system and lead to repairs.

-Bringing in your awning can prevent snafus from happening while on the road.
-It’s not only safer for you and the awning itself, but also for other travelers on the road.
+Bringing in your awning can prevent snafus while on the road.
+It’s safer for you and the awning itself, as well as for other travelers on the road.
 Maintaining your awning is an important part of being a responsible RV owner.

 Leaving the Steps Out